himazawa/himazawa.github.io/content/posts/zimaos-casaos-rce/index.en.md

 allows us to move files around in places we are not supposed to, easy as that.

 A standard WebUI user could just move files in the `/Media` directory, that is allowed to read, or upload files to `/Media` and then move them around arbitrarily.
-So this functionality can be effectively abused to get full code execution on the machine since we eariler found that everything in `/etc/casaos/start.d` grants execution at boot.
+This functionality can be effectively abused to get full code execution on the machine since we eariler found that everything in `/etc/casaos/start.d` grants execution at boot.

 ### Finalizing the exploit

-So I finally have enough to resolve the issue.
+I finally have enough to resolve the issue.

 I wrote few lines of code to do the following: